Nomophobia

 Nomophobia (short for "no mobile phobia") is the fear of not having a working mobile phone.
 It has been considered a symptom of problematic digital media use in mental health, the definitions of which are not standardized for technical and genetic reasons.

-Prior to the 2008 re-coining of the above neologism as a portmanteau, nomophobia was first coined in 1803 as a standard neoclassical compound word defined as aversion to or fear of laws or rules according to the Oxford English Dictionary.
+Prior to the 2008 re-coining of the above neologism as a portmanteau, the term "nomophobia" was coined in 1803 as a standard neoclassical compound word defined as aversion to or fear of laws or rules according to the Oxford English Dictionary.

 Overview

 Nomophobia is usually considered a behavioral addiction, and shares characteristics with drug addiction.
 The connection of mobile phones to the Internet is one of the causes of nomophobia.
 The symptoms of addiction may be the result of a need for comfort due to factors such as increased anxiety, poor self-esteem, insecure attachment, or emotional instability.
 Some people overuse mobile phones to gain comfort in emotional relationships.

 Although nomophobia does not appear in the current Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), it has been proposed as a "specific phobia", based on definitions given in the DSM-IV.
 According to Bianchi and Philips (2005) psychological factors are involved in the overuse of a mobile phone.
 These could include low self-esteem (when individuals looking for reassurance use the mobile phone in inappropriate ways) and extroverted personality (when naturally social individuals use the mobile phone to excess).
 It is also highly possible that nomophobic symptoms may be caused by other underlying and preexisting mental disorders, with likely candidates including social phobia or social anxiety disorder, social anxiety, and panic disorder.